matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

 Foreach is used for operations like printing to screen or saving to file, where it makes no sense to produce output stream

 ### Command pattern in action - threading

 - Old school
     - Runnable interface
-        - Is implemented by a class with the operations to be carried out on the oyher thread
+        - Is implemented by a class with the operations to be carried out on the other thread
     - Thread in-build class
         - Object of the thread class take in the runnable objects and run them on individual threads
     - Thread.join() on the thread